funkaoshi/s.vs.tpk/_posts/2025-12-31-crown-of-salt.md

 I have wanted to buy a copy of [Crown of Salt][cos] for ages.
 Nova wrote [a pretty glowing review][nova] some time ago.
 Months later Jason and Tom talked about it on [Fear of a Black Dragon][foabd], and were both so euphorically enthusiastic I knew I needed to check it out.
 I came close to buying it several times, but getting it from abroad with shipping always felt too pricey and decadent.
 And then I saw it at the [Melsonian Arts Council][Mac] shop at [Dragonmeet][] and that was that.

-Crown of Salt is an adventure for [Mork Borg][mb], written, illustrated, and laid out by [Tania Herrero][tania].
-This is seemingly the first adventure she has written, which is kind of bananas.
-This is such a strong first showing.
+Crown of Salt is an adventure for [Mork Borg][mb], written, illustrated, and laid out by [Tania Herrero][tania]. ~~This is seemingly the first adventure she has written, which is kind of bananas.
+This is such a strong first showing.~~ Update: Tania let me know this is their second adventure!
+I'll have to check out their [Bottle Rocket][br], [The Pit of Blasphemy][pob].

 ![Crown of Salt cut scene](/assets/img/crown-of-salt-1.jpg)